keajs/kea-docs/docs/intro/typescript.md

 interface RandomThing extends ExportedApi.RandomThing {}
 ```

+2. Alternatively, disable such errors in your `logicType.tsx` files, by passing `--add-ts-nocheck` to kea-typegen.

-2. With some tools you might need to "Reload All Files" or explicitly open `logicType.ts` to see the changes.
+3. With some tools you might need to "Reload All Files" or explicitly open `logicType.ts` to see the changes.

-3. Adding types with `logic.extend()` isn't implemented yet.
+4. Adding types with `logic.extend()` isn't implemented yet.

 Found a bug?
 Some type wrongly detected?
 [Post an issue in the kea-typegen repository](https://github.com/keajs/kea-typegen/issues).